When Is It Time for Assisted Living? Essential Signs to Know

 Family Caregiver Burnout

 Family caregiver burnout is a critical factor when evaluating the need for assisted living.
 Caregiving responsibilities can be overwhelming, leading to significant exhaustion and stress.
-After years of caregiving, it is very common to experience significant exhaustion due to the demands of the caregiver role.
+After years of care giving, it is very common to experience significant exhaustion due to the demands of the caregiver role.

 Family members should act as accountability partners for mental and emotional health to help recognize signs of burnout.
 A family member involved in the decision-making process fosters empowerment and reassures that preferences guide the decision.